Kellen-Linse/Data-Structs-Algos-and-Interviews/General_Notes/notes.md

 - **Every detail of a problem is in there for a reason.
 Make sure you're considering all details.
 They are all hints towards the solution.**

 - **You can use the `in` operator to check for existence to avoid the problem mentioned above.**

+5/24/22

+- **Break Problems into smaller and smaller chunks until you find your solution.**